Why do you need to read your gas meter?

 - Look at the figure underlined.
 If one of those numbers in the sequence is followed by a 9, reduce the underlined figure by 1 (so the underlined 5 becomes 4).

-How do I submit a gas meter reading?
+How to submit a gas meter reading

-However, no matter what supplier you’re with, you can submit a meter reading by phone by calling Gas Networks Ireland on 1850 427 732 anytime, or using their online Web-A-Read service.
+Whichever supplier you’re with, you can submit a meter reading by phone by calling Gas Networks Ireland on 1850 427 732 anytime, or using their online Web-A-Read service.

 To submit a reading you will need: